AviatrixSystems/Docs/HowTos/general_glossary.rst

 NAT (Network Address Translation)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A security process that enables a local or private network to connect to the Internet but prevents Internet entities from connecting with the local network.
+NAT is a security process that enables a local or private network to connect to the Internet but prevents Internet entities from connecting with the local network.

 * NAT translates the IP addresses of the local network to their `IP (Internet Protocol) addresses <https://docs.aviatrix.com/HowTos/general_glossary.html#ip-internet-protocol-address>`_ that enable them to connect with resources on the Internet.
 * NAT can also mask a group of resources in the private network behind a single IP address so they cannot be distinguished from each other, providing extra security.
 This second function is sometimes called “NAT-ing” or “natting.”